modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-13-sect-3.md

 Hahn and Lise Meitner (1878-1968) had studied the products obtained by projecting neutrons on to heaviest elements like thorium and uranium.
 Later, Meitner and Otto Frisch (1904-1979) proved that the uranium nucleus had been split and that the first nuclear fission reaction was obtained due to a chain reaction where matter was converted into energy.

 In **1946** Clifford G. Shull (1915-2001) determined the structure of different molecules and materials using beams of neutrons created in a nuclear reactor.
-Shull was interested on where the atoms “are” (their structure)
+Shull was interested on where the atoms “are” (their structure).

 In **1947** Cecil Frank Powell (1903-1969) discovered that the reaction of incident cosmic ray particles with atomic nuclei, as detected in a photographic emulsion, produced other short-lived particles: the pi-mesons.
 He introduced improvements in his photographic method for the treatment of the material, the research technique, and the optical equipment for analyzing the particle traces.